 - Seek environmental goodwill for water stewardship, materials repurposing, and other value that require additional attention or investment

 These lofty supply chain risk management goals are achievable only if all members of the organization, and sometimes their suppliers, are on the same page.

-In fact, supply chain and procurement professionals, including chief procurement officers (CPOs), are now collaborating to develop supply chain risk management and optimization strategies within the organization, and in partnership with outside parties.
+In fact, and procurement professionals, including chief procurement officers (CPOs), are now collaborating to develop supply chain risk management and optimization strategies within the organization, and in partnership with outside parties.
 Firms that manage sustainability initiatives proactively tend to: